johndoe-dev/CertGenerator/README.rst

 Python module to generate key, certificate request and self signed certificate

-All generated certificate are located in certificate folder

 Information
 -----------

-This can be used only with python(2.7)
+This can be used only with python2.7

 Getting started
 ---------------

-Install required modules, pip must be installed

 **required** modules:
 ~~~~~~~~~~~~~~~~~~~~~